leopard gecko 3d book mockup

 Once the eggs are laid, the female will leave the eggs alone.

-Carefully take out the egg box and check the eggs.
+Carefully take out the lay box and check the eggs.

-Take them out one at a time and move them to your incubator.
+Take the eggs gently out one at a time and move them to your incubator.

 As you move them, avoid turning them over.